 Signature and Contact Information Required by Pro Se Parties.

 Unless the Court orders otherwise, parties not represented by an attorney, i.e., pro se parties, must sign and include their mailing address, residence address, e-mail address, and telephone number on all documents presented for filing.
 See Vt.
-LBR 9011-4(c); see also Vt.
+LBR 9011-4(c) (ink or digital signatures of non-attorneys); see also Vt.
 LBR 4002-3.

-Pro Se Party’s Duty to Retain Originals of Documents Submitted by E-Mail for Filing.
+Pro Se Party’s Duty to Retain Originals of Documents Transmitted by E-Mail for Filing.

-The pro se party must retain for 5 years the originals of any documents they submit, by email, to the Clerk, for filing.
+Pro se parties must retain for five years the originals of any documents they transmit, by e-mail, to the Clerk’s Office for filing.
 On request or order of this Court or any other court, the pro se filer must provide original, signed documents for review.
-However, the pro se parties need not retain any Official Form 121 they submit.
-(See Standing Order #18-02, effective Feb.
-13, 2018).
+However, pro se parties need not retain any Official Form 121 they submit.
+See Vt.
+LBR 5003-1(b) (Clerk’s duty to retain Official Form 121).

-Pro Se Use of CM/ECF.
+Pro Se Parties’ Electronic Filing Options.

 See Vt.
-LBR 5005-3(a)(2).
+LBR 5005-3(a)(2) (non-attorneys may file electronically by means other than CM/ECF); see also Vt.
+LBR 5005-4(a) (requirements for filing documents by e-mail).

 Vt.
 LBR 9011-3.
 Sanctions.

 A party seeking an order imposing sanctions must demonstrate they have given proper notice to the party against whom they seek sanctions and present evidence to warrant imposition of sanctions against that party.
 Ordinarily, this will require presentation of evidence at an evidentiary hearing.
-However, where the Court determines the movant has effectuated proper notice and the parties have presented sufficient evidence, the Court may rule on the motion without a hearing.
+However, if the Court determines the movant has effectuated proper notice and the parties have presented sufficient evidence, the Court may rule on the motion without a hearing.

 Vt.
 LBR 9011-4.
 Signatures.